Undergraduate Medical Education

 • Loyola University Chicago Stritch School of Medicine

-Our UME team has developed a structured curriculum for MS3 Internal Medicine rotations.
-This curriculum provides a comprehensive and standardized learning experience for participating medical students.
-Mayo Clinic students participate in an MS3 Pediatric Medicine rotation.
+Our UME team has developed a structured curriculum that provides a comprehensive and standardized learning experience for participating medical students.

 Fourth-year medical students (MS4s) are welcome to apply for elective rotations at NCH.
 We offer a structured curriculum of electives, designed by our UME team.